RustyRoboticsBV/Rusty.Pawns/README.md

 Five types exist: `PointCaster`, `LineCaster`, `CircleCaster`, `BoxCaster` and `CapsuleCaster`.

+### Triggers and Effects
+A `Trigger` component represents an event or state transition.
+They may have one or more `Effect` child nodes; whenever the trigger's criteria are met, all child effects are executed.

+Effects can do anything, such as enablind/disabling a component or calling a method on an action of some type.

+An example of a built-in triggers are `KeyEvent` and `LandedEvent`.
+An example of a built-in effect is `JumpEffect`, which calls the `Jump` method of a `JumpAction` or `JumpFallAction`.

 ### Conditions
 A `Condition` component is used to evaluate whether a specific condition is true.
 By itself, it does not perform any behavior.

-Actions, properties and raycasters all contain a `Conditions` field that determines when the component is active.
+Actions, properties, raycasters, triggers and effects all contain a `Conditions` field that determines when the component is active.
 A component is only active when all assigned conditions evaluate to true.

 The `Pawn` automatically enables and disables components based on their conditions.

-Using conditions, you can do things like:
-- Switch out an actions' properties.
-- Enable/disable entire actions.
-- Change the collision shape.

 Examples of built-in conditions include `IsGroundedCondition`, `IsFacingWallCondition` and `IsMovingCondition`.